Tajin: Tunisian Cuisine and Tradition

 Table of Contents

-Introduction to Tajin
+Introduction to Tajine

-History and Origins of Tajin
+History and Origins of Tajine

-Maghrebi Roots
+The Maghrebi Roots

-Regional Influences and Variations
+Influences and Regional Variations

-The Tunisian Tajin
+The Tunisian Tajine

 Ingredients and Preparation